bplmaps/heaven-and-earth/content/index.md

 <div class="visit-splash">

-_Heaven and Earth_ is on display at the Leventhal Map & Education Center at the Boston Public Library from May 11 through August 31, 2024.
+_Heaven & Earth_ is on display at the Leventhal Map & Education Center at the Boston Public Library from May 11 through August 31, 2024.
 Admission is free.
 [Plan your visit](https://www.leventhalmap.org/visit/) or [explore the digital catalog](./contents/).

 </div>